waziri245/waziri245/README.md

 - 👋 Hello World!, I’m Atal Abdullah WAZIRI, Co-Founder of the Stellar Organization.
-- 👀 I’m interested in Programming and COmputers in general
+- 👀 I’m interested in Programming and Computers in general
 - 🌱 I’m currently working on projects after the completion of CS50 Python as well as CS50x.
 - 📫 How you can contact me? <br>
       - email me: atalwaziri9@gmail.com <br>